NLeSC/collab-demos/demos/summerinthecity/README.md

 ## Known quirks
 - UHI vector overlay only visible for intermediate zoom levels.
 If you zoom out too much, you see only 'gemeentes' without color information on temperature; zoom in too much and you see only houses.

+See also the [general remarks](/doc/demo-usage-general-remarks.md) about web demos.

 # Technologically interesting aspects